 Once again for the CDFD, I go to Conditional Formatting -> New rule, second option, cell value equal to equal to the cell containing the CDFD value.
 Let me go to format and choose orange.

-I hope you like our blog, do share with your friend and colleague.
+I hope you like our Excel Conditional Formatting Blog, do share with your friend and colleague.